bbauska/UofM-Intro-HTML5/README.md

 </p>

 The image tag really has a lot of things going on with it.
-Many file types are supported when you&apos;'re making your web page.
+Many file types are supported when you&apos;re making your web page.
 Your files can be what we call jpeg, which might be a .jpg.
 It might be a .jpeg and that matters.
 It might be a GIF or it might be a PNG.
 There are some fancier options with things called SVG and BMP images.
-And the important thing to know is that when you&apos;'re making your files and when you&apos;'re adding them to your page, these file extensions must be included.
-Your computer doesn&apos;'t know what that type of file is unless you tell it.
+And the important thing to know is that when you&apos;re making your files and when you&apos;re adding them to your page, these file extensions must be included.
+Your computer doesn&apos;t know what that type of file is unless you tell it.

 The other important thing to know is that if someone is visiting your page and looking at your images, your page is being downloaded onto